Own-Data-Privateer/hoardy-mail/README.md

 # ... and so on
 ```

+This way, if I need to fetch mail from one of the services immediately (e.g. for 2FA tokens sent via email) I just navigate to the respective `tmux` window and hit `Ctrl+C` there.

 ## How to: run `imaparms` in parallel with `fetchmail` or similar

 You can run `imaparms fetch` with `--any-seen --unflagged` command line options instead of the implied `--unseen --any-flagged` options, which will make it use the `FLAGGED` IMAP flag instead of the `SEEN` IMAP flag to track state, allowing you to run it simultaneously with tools that use the `SEEN` flag, like `fetchmail`, `getmail`, or just another instance of `imaparms` (using the other flag).